paly2/CLI-calculator/README.txt

 A simple command-line calculator.

-You can execute the "build.sh" script to build the calculator : sudo build.sh
+You can execute the "build.sh" script to build the calculator : chmod +x build.sh sudo build.sh
+Or use the make command :
+make

 Examples of utilisations :
 tcalc 12+8